-Here's How To Go Back To The Old Gmail Format If You Don't Like The New Look
+Here's How To Switch Back To The Original Gmail Design If You're Over The New Format

 I'll be completely honest: I absolutely cannot stand change of any kind.
 Whether it's something as basic as a haircut, or if it's a little more drastic, like a family member moving away, change always manages to get to me — in the worst way possible.
 In terms of recent changes, Gmail decided to shock users nationwide when the company changed its format earlier in summer 2018.
 So, as you would probably imagine, it's been driving me totally and utterly bonkers.
 If you are also missing the old version of the website, here's how to go back to the old Gmail format.
 I am personally so relieved that it's possible.